Jim Murphy: Junior government minister

 For the 2005 general election, the Eastwood constituency was renamed East Renfrewshire, although the boundaries were unchanged.
 Murphy was re-elected with a majority of 6,657 and subsequently promoted to ministerial rank as the Parliamentary Secretary for the Cabinet Office.
-His responsibilities in that role included the promotion of e-government, better regulation and modernising public services.
+His responsibilities in that role included the promotion of e-government, better regulation and modernising public services, during this time he also served as acting Chancellor of the Duchy of Lancaster and Minister for the Cabinet Office.
 In January 2006, he was the government minister responsible for introducing the Legislative and Regulatory Reform Act 2006 in the House of Commons.
 The act was controversial because of a perception it was an enabling act substantially removing the ancient British constitutional restriction on the executive introducing and altering laws without assent or scrutiny by Parliament.
 The bill proved unpopular with MPs and the Green Party but received royal assent on 8 November 2006.

 Murphy was promoted in May 2006 to become Minister of State for Employment and Welfare Reform.
 He oversaw the Welfare Reform Act 2007 and told a conference in Edinburgh the housing benefit changes and employment and support allowance would help single parents and older citizens back into work.
 The act was criticised over the involvement of private insurers in its drafting and as being part of a wider move towards workfare and a disability policy based around Work Capability Assessment.
 His reforms helped lay the foundations for the policies of subsequent Conservative governments, which saw thousands of people with health conditions and disabilities dying within six weeks of being declared fit for work.

 Murphy was promoted to Minister of State for Europe in June 2007.
 He helped to ratify the Treaty of Lisbon, which was confirmed on 16 July 2007.
 The stated aim of the treaty was to "complete the process started by the Treaty of Amsterdam [1997] and by the Treaty of Nice [2001] with a view to enhancing the efficiency and democratic legitimacy of the Union and to improving the coherence of its action."
 He was commended for his commission of the "Engagement: Public Diplomacy in a Globalised World" collection of essays, organised with the Foreign and Commonwealth Office.